Lollipop (2008 film): Production

 The filming began on 17 August 2008.
-The main locations are Cochin and Bangkok.
+The main locations are Kochi and Bangkok.

 Music

 The film's soundtrack contains 6 songs, all composed by Alex Paul.
 Lyrics were by Vayalar Sarathchandra Varma and Alex Paul.

+Reception

+A critic from Indiaglitz wrote that "Overall 'Lolipop' is an ordinary fare, the only highlight being the good humour, at places".
+A critic from Nowrunning wrote that "Overall 'Lolipop' is an ordinary fare, the only highlight being the good humour, at places".

 Deleted scenes

-Movie initially had some ghost scenes also.
-Some scenes of Jayasuriya, Rajan P. Dev and complete scenes of Jagathy Sreekumar were removed from television and digital prints due to poor response from theatre.
+The film initially had some ghost scenes also.
+Some scenes of Jayasuriya, Rajan P. Dev and complete scenes of Jagathy Sreekumar were removed from standard-definition television prints and digital prints due to poor response from theatre.